 Even small matters of spiritual confusion can be misdirected if we use intellect to navigate our way through a spiritual dilemma.
 We are constantly bombarded by the false teachings of worldly wisdom.
 There is advice given at every juncture of life and many times the wisdom of the world is just feel good advice that leaves a person as empty and confused as when they arrived.

 Phrases such as “follow your heart”, are commonly offered as solutions for direction in life.
 The very idea of following one’s heart can be muddled with past or present emotional trauma.
 These emotions can be affected by hormones, fatigue, past hurts, or personality.
 Whether people are influenced by lust or from fear, hormones make us think there is a measure of truth in what we feel.
 The endless cycles of relationships in our society are often from misunderstanding a hormonal response due to an attraction.
 We may completely overlook someone’s character as to whether we should pursue a relationship because we lack the discernment of what godliness looks like.

 Psalm 111:110 “The fear of the LORD is the beginning of wisdom; A good understanding have all those who do His commandments.
 His praise endures forever.”

 The lack of discernment has lead many into destructive relationships, down paths of falsehood, into decisions that have been dead ends, and into futures that at times seem hopeless.

-Since discernment is gained through obedience, the question is: What are we to be obedient to?
+Since discernment is gained through obedience, the next question is what are we to be obedient for?